Prekols-Inc/Markdown-editor/README.md

 The most easiest way to set up the project is Docker Compose:

 1. Create `.env` file like `.env.example`
-2. Generate TLS certificates for backend and auth services:
+2. Generate TLS certificates for backend and auth services and frontend:
 ```bash
 for svc in backend auth frontend gigachat_proxy; do
   mkdir -p "$svc/tls"